|Vickie Del Bello||Director, Employee Relations and Benefits||

 After initial enrollment, changes and additions to insurance without a qualifying life event may only be made in the summer during open enrollment.
 Dates of open enrollment are announced by the State in the late spring.
 Most changes in enrollment are effective September 1 of the succeeding fiscal year.

-Medical/Health insurance coverage is available through United Healthcare, HealthSelect of Texas, a point-of-service plan offered state and higher education employees through the Employees Retirement System (ERS).
-HealthSelect is administered through United Healthcare.
+Medical/Health insurance coverage is available through the Employees Retirement System of Texas (ERS).
+The HealthSelect of Texas plan is a point-of-service plan offered to state and higher education employees.
+HealthSelect is currently administered through United Healthcare, but will be changing to Blue Cross Blue Shield. effective 09/01/2017.
 San Jacinto College and/or the State of Texas pays the employee portion of the premium and one-half of dependent coverage, if elected.
-Medical coverage for health, prescription, vision, and basic life coverage begins the first of the month following the 90th day of employment.
+Medical coverage for health, prescription, vision, and basic life coverage begins the first of the month following the 60th day of employment.
 Additional coverage options (Dental, Life Insurance and Disability Insurance) can be effective on the employee’s first day of employment.
 Some exceptions apply.

 State Employees can now apply for the Children’s Health Insurance Program (CHIP) or Children’s Medicaid.
 Both programs let employees pay reduced premiums for their children 18 or younger.